Harvey Milk: Briggs Initiative

-John Briggs was forced to drop out of the 1978 race for California governor, but received enthusiastic support for Proposition 6, dubbed the Briggs Initiative.
+John Briggs was forced to drop out of the 1978 race for California governor, but received enthusiastic support for Proposition 6, dubbed the "Briggs Initiative".
 The proposed law would have made firing gay teachers—and any public school employees who supported gay rights—mandatory.
 Briggs' messages supporting Proposition 6 were pervasive throughout California, and Harvey Milk attended every event Briggs hosted.
-Milk campaigned against the bill throughout the state as well, and swore that even if Briggs won California, he would not win San Francisco.
+Milk campaigned against the bill throughout the state as well, and swore that if Briggs won California, he would still not win San Francisco.
 In their numerous debates, which toward the end had been honed to quick back-and-forth banter, Briggs maintained that homosexual teachers wanted to abuse and recruit children.
 Milk responded with statistics compiled by law enforcement that provided evidence that pedophiles identified primarily as heterosexual, and dismissed Briggs' assertions with one-liner jokes: "If it were true that children mimicked their teachers, you'd sure have a helluva lot more nuns running around."

 Attendance at Gay Pride marches during the summer of 1978 in Los Angeles and San Francisco swelled.
 An estimated 250,000 to 375,000 attended San Francisco's Gay Freedom Day Parade; newspapers claimed the higher numbers were due to John Briggs.
 Organizers asked participants to carry signs indicating their hometowns for the cameras, to show how far people came to live in the Castro District.
-Milk rode in an open car carrying a sign saying "I'm from Woodmere, N.Y."
+Milk rode in an open car carrying a sign saying, "I'm from Woodmere, N.Y."
 He gave a version of what became his most famous speech, the "Hope Speech", that The San Francisco Examiner said "ignited the crowd":

 On this anniversary of Stonewall, I ask my gay sisters and brothers to make the commitment to fight.
 For themselves, for their freedom, for their country ...
 We will not win our rights by staying quietly in our closets ...
 We are coming out to fight the lies, the myths, the distortions.
 We are coming out to tell the truths about gays, for I am tired of the conspiracy of silence, so I'm going to talk about it.
 And I want you to talk about it.
 You must come out.
 Come out to your parents, your relatives.

-Despite the losses in battles for gay rights across the country that year, he remained optimistic, saying "Even if gays lose in these initiatives, people are still being educated.
+Despite the losses in battles for gay rights across the country that year, he remained optimistic, saying, "Even if gays lose in these initiatives, people are still being educated.
 Because of Anita Bryant and Dade County, the entire country was educated about homosexuality to a greater extent than ever before.
 The first step is always hostility, and after that you can sit down and talk about it."

 Citing the potential infringements on individual rights, former governor of California Ronald Reagan voiced his opposition to the proposition, as did Governor Jerry Brown and President Jimmy Carter, the latter in an afterthought following a speech he gave in Sacramento.
 On November 7, 1978, the proposition lost by more than a million votes, astounding gay activists on election night.
 In San Francisco, 75 percent voted against it.